next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 into an instance of :class:`~pytest_mh.TopologyMark`.
 This marker is used to assign a topology to a test.
 One test can be associated with multiple topologies -- this is called :ref:`topology parametrization <topology_parametrization>`.
-In this case, the test is multiplied and run ones for all assigned topologies, therefore it is possible to re-use the test code for different setups/backends.
+In this case, the test is multiplied and run once for all assigned topologies, therefore it is possible to re-use the test code for different setups/backends.

 The ``@pytest.mark.topology`` can take different types of arguments in order to